8vasu/stty.py/README.md

 ---

-## Installation
+## Requirements and Installation

+**Python 3.13 or above** is required.
 To install this package, run:

 ```bash
 pip install stty